-- Ensure that any child in public care is supported sensitively and that confidentiality is maintained. - Be familiar with them and respond appropriately to requests for information to support the completion of relevant documentation needed as part of review meetings. - Respond positively to a child in public care when named as the person that they feel most able to talk to. - Contribute to the Designated Teacher's requests for information on educational attainment and needs, as appropriate. - As with all children, ensure that no child in public care is stigmatised in any way. - Provide a supportive climate to enable a child in public care to achieve stability within the school setting. - As with all children, have high aspirations for the educational and personal achievement of LAC and Previously LAC - Positively promote the self-esteem of LAC and Previously LAC
+- Ensure that any child in public care is supported sensitively and that confidentiality is maintained. - Be familiar with the and respond appropriately to requests for information to support the completion of relevant documentation needed as part of review meetings. - Respond positively to a child in public care's request to be the named person that they can talk to when they feel it is necessary. - Contribute to the Designated Teacher's requests for information on educational attainment and needs, asappropriate. - As with all children, ensure that no child in public care is stigmatised in any way. - Provide a supportive climate to enable a child in public care to achieve stability within the school setting. - As with all children, have high aspirations for the educational and personal achievement of Looked-After Children and Previously Looked-After Children - Positively promote the self-esteem of Looked-After Children and Previously Looked-After Children